savoirfairelinux/building-inclusive-open-source-software/README.md

-# Make Open Source Software Inclusive
+# Building Inclusive Open Source Software

 ## What is it?

+It all started with a statement:

-Despite being deeply based on values of sharing and empowerment, FOSS projects often fail at being inclusive.
-This project aims at providing accessibility and inclusiveness knowledge for organizations or individuals who build open-source software.
+> Despite being deeply based on values of sharing and empowerment, FOSS projects often fail at being inclusive.

+**This project aims at providing accessibility and inclusiveness knowledge for organizations or individuals who build open-source software.**

 This repository contains short training modules (ranging from 10 to 30 minutes), which can either be dispensed to teams as workshop, or individually read as articles.
 These modules cover a wide range of subjects, from conceptual and historical background on accessibility and inclusiveness, to design and programming guidelines.